RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Introduction

 \section{Introduction}

-Collaborative perception (CP) aims to extend the sensing range and reliability of autonomous driving systems by sharing information among multiple agents, including vehicles and roadside infrastructure~\cite{OPV2V,DAIR-V2X,V2V4Real}.
-By enabling agents to access observations beyond their individual line-of-sight, CP provides a robust mechanism to overcome fundamental challenges such as long-range blind spots and severe occlusions~\cite{V2VNet,DiscoNet,V2XPnP}.
-Consequently, CP has evolved into a prominent research area, with substantial progress made in intermediate feature sharing~\cite{F-cooper,V2X-ViT}, communication efficiency~\cite{Where2comm,CodeFilling,SlimComm}, and multi-agent fusion~\cite{HM-ViT,CoBEVT,CoST}.
+Collaborative perception (CP) extends the sensing range and reliability of autonomous driving by sharing observations among vehicles and roadside infrastructure~\cite{OPV2V,DAIR-V2X, V2V4Real}.
+By accessing information beyond each agent's line of sight, CP mitigates blind spots and severe occlusions~\cite{V2VNet,DiscoNet,V2XPnP}, leading to rapid progress in intermediate feature sharing~\cite{F-cooper,V2X-ViT}, communication efficiency ~\cite{Where2comm,CodeFilling,SlimComm}, and multi-agent fusion~\cite{HM-ViT,CoBEVT,CoST}.

-Most existing CP frameworks are predominantly LiDAR-centric~\cite{When2com,Where2comm,V2X-ViT}.
-These methods typically exchange LiDAR point clouds or compressed features, leveraging the precise 3D geometry provided by LiDAR to facilitate spatial alignment and feature-level consensus~\cite{F-cooper,FeaCo,NEAT}.
-While the strong geometric consistency of LiDAR has driven significant improvements in collaborative detection and tracking~\cite{V2VNet,DiscoNet,MRCNet}, its practical deployment is often constrained by high sensor costs and performance degradation in adverse weather conditions~\cite{LiDAR-weather,badweather_degradation}.
-This motivates the development of alternative sensing configurations, particularly multi-modal collaborative paradigms.
+Most existing CP frameworks are LiDAR-centric~\cite{When2com,Where2comm,V2X-ViT}.
+They benefit from LiDAR's precise 3D geometry for spatial alignment and feature-level consensus~\cite{F-cooper,FeaCo,NEAT}, but large-scale deployment is constrained by high sensor cost and degraded performance in adverse weather~\cite{LiDAR-weather,badweather_degradation}.
+This motivates alternative sensing configurations, especially multi-modal collaborative perception.

 To address these challenges, multi-modal collaborative perception has gained increasing attention, particularly camera–radar configurations.
 Cameras provide dense visual observations and rich semantics for object recognition and scene understanding~\cite{perception,BEVFormer,panoocc}.
 However, camera-only perception is sensitive to environmental conditions and viewpoint changes~\cite{BEVDepth,solofusion}.
 Moreover, monocular features suffer from inherent depth ambiguity, causing spatial smearing along the optical ray during BEV projection~\cite{BEVDepth,LSS}.
 In collaborative settings, such ambiguity is amplified across agents, leading to geometric misalignment and degraded structural consistency~\cite{CoBEVT,HM-ViT,RCDN}.
 In contrast, radar sensing offers complementary advantages~\cite{V2X-RADAR,V2X-R}.
 Millimeter-wave radar provides reliable range and velocity measurements and remains robust under adverse lighting and weather \cite{appealing,CenterFusion,all-weather1}.
 Importantly, radar observations are physically grounded and remain structurally consistent across viewpoints~\cite{CRAFT,LXL}.
 While recent radar-based CP methods leverage these properties to enhance robustness~\cite{SlimComm,V2X-R}, radar signals are sparse and lack rich semantics, making them insufficient when used alone.